gwcoffey/gwcoffey.com/hugo/content/booklist/2022-09-12-all-the-rivers/index.md

 ---
 title: All the Rivers
 date: 2022-09-12
-summary: 'A novel by Dorit Rabinyan'
+summary: 'This was recommended by my oldest child Isabel.
+It is a beautifully written introspective story…'
 ---

 {{< booklist/book